kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 The ResourceClaim controller run by kube-controller-manager will be updated to manage the lifecycle of ResourceClaims associated with PodGroups like it already does for per-Pod ResourceClaims from ResourceClaimTemplates.
-In short, ResourceClaims will be created once the PodGroup is created and deleted when the PodGroup is deleted.
+In short, ResourceClaims will be created once the PodGroup is created and deleted when they become deallocated.

 When a PodGroup is created, the ResourceClaim controller will immediately create one ResourceClaim for each of the PodGroup's `spec.resourceClaims` which define